Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Abstract

-\ABSTRACT{We consider a system in which there exists two ISPs, one ``big" Content Provider (CP), and a continuum of End-Users (EUs).
-One of the ISPs is neutral and the other is non-neutral.
-We consider that the CP can differentiate between ISPs by controlling the quality of the content she is offering on each one.
-We also consider that EUs have different levels of innate preferences for ISPs.
-We formulate a sequential game, and explicitly characterize all the possible Sub-game Perfect Nash Equilibria (SPNE) of the game.
-We prove that if an SPNE exists, it would be one of the five possible strategies each of which we explicitly characterize.
-We prove that when EUs have sufficiently low innate preferences for ISPs, a unique SPNE exists in which the neutral ISP would be driven out of the market.
-We also prove that when these preferences are sufficiently high, there exists a unique SPNE with a non-neutral outcome in which both ISPs are active.
+We consider an Internet market with one “big” monopolistic Content Provider (CP), one neutral and another non-neutral Internet Service Provider (ISP) and a continuum of End-Users (EUs).
+The CP can differentiate between ISPs by controlling the quality of the content she offers on each.
+EUs have different levels of innate preferences for ISPs.
+We formulate a sequential game, and prove that if a Sub-game Perfect Nash Equilibrium (SPNE) exists, it would be one of the five possible strategies each of which we explicitly characterize.
+We prove that 1) when EUs have sufficiently low innate preferences for ISPs, a unique SPNE exists in which the neutral ISP is driven out of the market, and 2) when these preferences are sufficiently high, there exists a unique SPNE with a non-neutral outcome in which both ISPs are active.
 Numerical results reveal that the neutral ISP receives a lower payoff and the non-neutral ISP receives a higher payoff (most of the time) in a non-neutral scenario.
 However, we identify scenarios in which the non-neutral ISP loses payoff by adopting non-neutrality.
-We also show that a non-neutral regime yields a higher welfare for EUs in comparison to a neutral one if the market power of the non-neutral ISP is small, the sensitivity of EUs (respectively, the CP) to the quality is low (respectively, high), or a combinations of these factors. }
+We also show that a non-neutral regime may yield a higher or a lower welfare for EUs in comparison to a neutral one - the former happens if the market power of the non-neutral ISP is small and the sensitivity of EUs (respectively, the CP) to the quality is low (respectively, high).